 In a statement, the FDA says it has been trying to balance the needs of those using hydrocodone to treat pain versus those who acquire it illegally for abusive purposes.

-“In recent years, the FDA has become increasingly concerned about the abuse and misuse of opioid products, which have sadly reached epidemic proportions in certain parts of the United States,” the FDA said in a statement.
+“In recent years, the FDA has become increasingly concerned about the abuse and misuse of opioid products, which have sadly reached epidemic proportions in certain parts of the United States,” the

 In 2009, the U.S. Drug Enforcement Administration (DEA) asked the U.S. Department of Health and Human Services (HHS)—the FDA’s parent agency—for a recommendation of reclassification.